Regulators do not understand Pre-Qualifications

 3. When an inquiry or prequalification request becomes an application.
 A creditor is encouraged to provide consumers with information about loan terms.
 However, if in giving information to the consumer the creditor also evaluates information about the consumer, decides to decline the request, and communicates this to the consumer, the creditor has treated the inquiry or prequalification request as an application and must then comply with the notification requirements under § 1002.9.
 Whether the inquiry or prequalification request becomes an application depends on how the creditor responds to the consumer, not on what the consumer says or asks.
 (See comment 9-5 for further discussion of prequalification requests; see comment 2(f)-5 for a discussion of preapproval requests.)

-This comment illustrates the conundrum because, in this case, the consumer doesn't have to ask (apply) for credit but rather simply being ineligible for financing (according to the comment), the discussion must be treated as an application and denied.
+This comment illustrates the conundrum because, in this case, the consumer doesn't have to ask (apply) for credit but rather simply be ineligible for financing (according to the comment); the discussion must be treated as an application and denied.
 It also belies the intent of the pre-qualification which is, by its very nature, a positive discussion of what is possible.
-Even if the current scenario yields a $500 loan, it's positive, not a negative.
-You CAN offer someone a loan if the income increases by a prospective amount, decrease debts by some prospective amount, save some prospective amount of money, and then identifying what would the pre-qualification yields.
+Even if the current scenario yields a $500 loan, it's positive, not negative.
+You CAN offer someone a loan if the income increases by a prospective amount, decrease debts by some prospective amount, save some prospective amount of money, and then identify what the pre-qualification yields.
 This is the purpose of the pre-qualification discussion - educating the consumer about how he or she should proceed if trying to obtain financing in the future.

 This also shows the other flaw in the logic of considering a failed pre-qualification a reportable event; what's the number?
 It's ZERO!
 Where do you report that?